 Hand-eye coordination: Piano study involves visual, kinesthetic, and aural awareness.
 Eyes, ears, and body all work in sync.
-When a fighter pilot was asked what prepared him the most for his job, he attributed his hand-eye coordination and quick reflexes to the years of piano lessons he'd had in the past.
+When a fighter pilot (the former student of another piano instructor) was asked what prepared him the most for his job, he attributed his hand-eye coordination and quick reflexes to the years of piano lessons he'd had in the past.

 Fine Motor Skills: Piano students have spent much time developing the many small muscles in their hands and developing control over each part of each finger.
 Piano lessons look great on many resumes and applications, even to medical schools.
 If you think about it, would you rather have a surgeon operate on you who has had many years of piano lessons, thus developing the small muscles in their hands, or a surgeon who had taken no lessons at all?

 Brain Power: Studies show that studying music strengthens right and left brain pathways, leading to higher special reasoning, concentration, memory and adaptability.

 Self esteem: Music is easily shared with others, giving students a sense of achievement and confidence.

 Lifelong appreciation and enjoyment of music: Studying piano will expose you to many different types of music from classical, jazz, blues, popular, contemporary Christian, accompaniment, and more!

 - "Athletes in sports are the athletes of the large muscle groups.
 Pianists are the athletes of the small muscle groups."

 As a parent, you undoubtedly realize the importance of preparing your children for the future.
 Since education is one of the key elements to future success, if you were shown a way to increase your child's I.Q. right now, wouldn't that be a step in the right direction?
 In recent studies, there is a profound link between music and intelligence.